Bias/Hate Crimes FAQ for Students

 - The Dean of Students office for your campus: Rose Hill 718-817-4755 or Lincoln Center 212-636-6250.
 The Dean of Students will work with Public Safety to investigate the incident.

 Sign onto the my.fordham.edu portal and you will find a Public Safety non-emergency reporting tool you can use to report any incident including bias, discrimination or other incidents.
-Learn more about the non-emergency reporting tool.
+Find more information HERE;

-In most cases, you can confidentially discuss the situation and the options available with a clinical member of the Fordham Counseling and Psychological Services and/or Campus Ministry staff without filing an official complaint.
+In most cases, you can confidentially discuss the situation and the options available with a clinical member of the Fordham Counseling and Psychological Services and/or pastoral counselors among Campus Ministry staff if you are not ready to file an official complaint or just want to privately discuss your options.

 What happens after I report an incident?

-When a member of the administrative staff is notified of a potential bias or discrimination incident, he/she is obligated by law to notify supervisors and ultimately the Department of Public Safety.
+When a member of the administrative staff is notified of a potential bias or hate crime, he/she is obligated by law to notify supervisors and ultimately the Department of Public Safety.
 However, the response will be handled sensitively and discreetly to protect your privacy.
 Once an incident is reported, if they wish, students can be connected with support from other staff and offices in the University, including Residential Life, Multicultural Affairs, the Chief Diversity Officer, Counseling and Psychological Services and Campus Ministry among others.
-It is important to keep in mind that we will respond in a way that protects your privacy and preferences.
-However, Public Safety may be required for legal or safety reasons to interview you and conduct an investigation in conjunction with the Dean of Students.
-The Department of Public Safety sends the completed incident report to the appropriate Dean of Students to be handled in the University’s student conduct process.
+It is important to keep in mind that Fordham will respond in a way that protects your privacy and preferences for next steps.
+However, Public Safety may be required for legal or safety reasons ask to interview you and conduct an investigation in conjunction with the Dean of Students.
+The Department of Public Safety sends the completed incident report to the campus Dean of Students as it may need to be handled in the University’s student conduct process.
 Students found responsible for a violation of the code of conduct or university regulations related to Bias Incidents and Hate Crimes will be sanctioned appropriately and with the seriousness of this policy in mind.

 Do I have to make an official report?

-While all students are encouraged to report incidents to the Department of Public Safety, the Dean of Students, a member of the Residential Life staff or another member of the University’s administrative staff so that Fordham can respond, there may be times when you simply want to get personal assistance or talk about an incident.
+While all students are encouraged to report incidents of bias, discrimination, and hate crimes to the areas noted above so that Fordham can respond, there may be times when you simply want to get personal assistance or talk about an incident.
 Clinical staff in Counseling and Psychological Services and pastoral counselors in Campus Ministry can help privately and are not obligated to report incidents unless there is an imminent threat to safety.
 Staff in these areas will provide support and fully inform you about your options for reporting, working closely with you, the Department of Public Safety, and the Dean of Students should you choose to report the incident formally.

 If I do make a formal report with the University, do I have to go to the police?